 A CGT-concession amount received before 1 July 2001 is taken off the cost base and reduced cost base.

 Before 1 July 2001 payment of an amount associated with building allowances was treated as a tax-free amount.
-Payments after 1 July 2001 are treated as tax-deferred amounts.
+Payments of these amounts on or after 1 July 2001 are treated as tax-deferred amounts.